 If you have additional questions about wage laws in Texas, review the following links:

 Involved in an Employment Dispute?
-Get a Free Claim Review
+Get a Texas Attorney's Help

 Labor laws can be very complex and subject to change.
 If you believe that you have been denied over-time pay, you may want to speak with a Texas attorney who has experience in labor law.
 In addition to helping you navigate labor law requirements, the attorney may be able to help you recover damages you have suffered and lost wages caused by improper overtime reporting.
-Receive a free claim review to learn more about your rights under Texas law.
+Contact a Texas employment law attorney to learn more about your rights under Texas law.

 Contact a qualified attorney.